jwnukoski/php-sql-login/README.md

 This project is kept as light as possible, so that it can be used in many places.

 ## Hashing
-Hashes created with PHP's BCRYPT algorithm.
+Hashes created with PHP's password_verify default algorithm.
-Salting is kept default per the PHP docs.

 ## Connections
 SQL connections are connected with PDO and prepared statements.